theheking/intro-to-command-line-hpc/practical_overview/2_Introducing_the_Shell.md

 > Basic Commands - Navigating to your directory
 > ----------------------------------------------

-On the Katana HPC, you will have two locations:
+On the Wolfpack HPC, you will have three locations:

 1. Home directory - which is the location where you are when you login
     - Small space, keep scripts or other small files here.

 2. Scratch - where to keep large files
-    - Your scratch is /srv/scratch/[insert your zID here]
+    - Your scratch is `/share/ScratchGeneral/[your_userid]/`
     - Large space, regularly cleaned of old files

+3. Cluster share - where large communal files are kept such as genome reference files.

 The command to change locations in our file system is `cd`, followed by a directory name to change our working directory. `cd` stands for “change directory”.